*We extended Quirksgiving through November 28, 2021!*

 Every year, we host Quirksgiving to say a big, warm thank you to our readers.
 Thanks so much for sticking with us!
 If you're new this year, welcome to the Quirk family.
 We're happy you're here!

-From November 11 to November 18, we're bringing back our refer-a-friend e-book program.
-If you successfully get one friend (yep, just one!) to sign up for our Quirk E. Newsletter during Quirksgiving, you'll receive a free e-book from our upcoming Spring 2021 list.
+From November 1 to November 22, we're bringing back our refer-a-friend e-book program.
+If you successfully get one friend (yep, just one!) to sign up for our Quirk E. Newsletter during Quirksgiving, you'll receive a free e-book.
 Why?
 We want to celebrate the very best part about our company: you.

 And keep an eye out for our holiday pop-up shop, where you can share the Quirk love with your friends and family.